Posted: Thursday, 23 August 2018 @ 12:20

 Don’t be disheartened by the evenings drawing in sooner.

 Enjoy the magic of Autumn nights by planning for Guy Fawkes.
-Start researching now, to plan where you're going to enjoy the fireworks.
+Start researching now, to plan where you're going to enjoy the fireworks and who with.
 Let yourself

 be wowed by the dazzle and colour of fireworks as they explode in the sky, enjoy